Moksha (Jainism)

 Sanskrit moksha or Prakrit mokkha refers to the liberation or salvation of a soul from saṃsāra, the cycle of birth and death.
 It is a blissful state of existence of a soul, attained after the destruction of all karmic bonds.
-A liberated soul is said to have attained its true and pristine nature of infinite bliss, infinite knowledge and infinite perception.
+A liberated soul is said to have attained its true and pristine nature of Unlimited bliss, Unlimited knowledge and Unlimited perception.
 Such a soul is called siddha and is revered in Jainism.

 In Jainism, moksha is the highest and the noblest objective that a soul should strive to achieve.
 In fact, it is the only objective that a person should have; other objectives are contrary to the true nature of soul.
 With the right view, knowledge and efforts all souls can attain this state.
 That is why Jainism is also known as mokṣamārga or the "path to liberation".